Braces Robina, Gold Coast

 How Should I Take Care of My Braces?

 Once you have had your braces placed, we recommend that you avoid foods that can get stuck between your braces and your gum line.
 It’s best to avoid hard candy, sticky foods like chewing gum, and popcorn, for example.
 If food particles get trapped in your braces, the risk of tooth decay is heightened.
 Also, particularly hard foods can cause damage to your braces.

 To really take care of your braces, we recommend that you come in and see us every eight to ten weeks so that your dentist can check that your oral health is on track and that your braces are working as they should.
 Your dentist will make certain adjustments at these appointments.

 It is also very important that you take care of your oral health throughout your orthodontic treatment.
 Remember to rinse your mouth and brush your teeth after eating to ensure that food does not get stuck in your teeth and braces.
 We also encourage our patients to come in for a cleaning once every six months.

 Why Choose Us?

-At Malo Dental Gold Coast, we are a team of professionals with decades of experience.
+At Malo Dental Gold Coast, we are a team of professionals with decades of experience and offering the best braces services.
 Our goal is to help you achieve a long-lasting smile that you are proud of.
 We don’t believe in taking shortcuts to give you the smile you deserve and we will ensure you are delighted with the end result.